You know, when I’m with friends and I whip out my 7 string guitar, they ask me: What is the point of a 7 string guitar? And then I show them!

 What I love about jumbo frets is that it’s easier to bend the note by pushing the string towards the edge of the neck while fretting.
 Great for playing lead guitar runs, riffs and licks and solos.

 The mahogany wood back goes really well with the black cherry front.
 And the maple neck and rosewood fingerboard give excellent playability.
 The cutaways allow for awesome high fret access.

 I also like how you can tweak the volume and tone control with the 3 way toggle switch.

-If you’re a bit uneasy about spending this much money on a guitar (it’s more expensive than some of the other ones we’ve shown you), it might put you at ease to know that it comes complete with a lifetime guarantee.
+If you’re a bit uneasy about spending this much money on a guitar (it’s more expensive than some of the other ones I’ve shown you), it might put you at ease to know that it comes complete with a lifetime guarantee.

 They also have a version for left-handers.

 - Stunning look